GMyhf/2025fall-cs201/AI_literacy.md

 4. What is the role of the stride parameter in the GPTDatasetV1 class, and how does it affect the generation of input-target pairs?

+  The stride parameter determines the step size of the sliding window.
+A smaller stride results in more overlapping input chunks, while a larger stride creates less overlap.
+The choice of stride influences the amount of data generated and the potential for capturing long-range dependencies in the text.

 5. Explain the purpose of the max_length parameter in the GPTDatasetV1 class and its impact on the input-target pairs.

+  The max_length parameter defines the size of the input chunks extracted from the text.
+It determines the number of tokens included in each input sequence.
+A larger max_length allows the LLM to process longer contexts, but it also increases the computational cost of training.

 6. Pieces of the code have been removed from two places in this listing.
 Which of these terms have been removed and where should they go?